-The three levels of check undertaken by AccessNI are basic, standard and enhanced check.
+The three levels of check undertaken by AccessNI are basic, standard and enhanced.

-A barred list is a list currently held by the Independent Safeguarding Authority that provides details of individuals barred from working with vulnerable groups.
+A barred list is a list currently held by the Disclosure and Barring Service that provides details of individuals barred from working with vulnerable groups.
 A check of the barred lists should only be undertaken if the position being applied for is regarded as being in 'regulated activity'.
 Your employer should be able to advise on this.
-'Regulated activity' involves those positions required to have access to children and/or vulnerable adults, in defined circumstances.
+'Regulated activity' involves those positions required to have access to children or vulnerable adults, in defined circumstances.

 The Safeguarding Vulnerable Groups (NI) Order 2007 defines 'regulated activity'.
 Further details can be found by clicking the link below.